 OFF LABEL USE OF ADRAFINIL

 A military study of helicopter pilots revealed modafinil to work as well as 20mg of dextroamphetamine as far as improving alertness and “countering the debilitating mood and cognitive effects of sleep loss during sustained operations[.]”
 Research into “off-label” uses for modafinil extend beyond merely improving helicopter pilots endurance.
 Since the 90’s a number of clinical studies have been published.
 Therapeutic applications of modafinil beyond that of narcolepsy include discussion of fatigue, ADHD, clinical depression, Parkinson’s and related illness, medication related fatigue, chronic fatigue, negative or “flattened” affect in schizophrenia, obesity and even cerebral palsy and cocaine addiction.
+As adrafinil is the precurser to modafinil, any outcomes for modafinil can originate from adrafinil.

 Modafinil has a similar cognitive enhancing potential to caffeine, methylphenidate and amphetamines, and are considered focusing agents.
 A randomized double-blind clinical trial comparing methylphenidate and modafinil “was found to improve attention for a well-rested individual, while maintaining wakefulness, memory and executive functions to a significantly higher degree in sleep deprived individuals than did a placebo. “

 Executive function is just one aspect of focus and cognition.
-Executive function is involved in difficult or complex tasks.
+Executive function is the part of the brain involved in difficult or complex tasks.
 A study regarding “sustaining executive function” modafinil was tested against caffeine and dextroamphetamine.
 The results of the study suggested different stimulants had a tendency to improve different aspects and areas of focus and cognition.
 Modafinil, caffeine and dextroamphetamine had different areas they improved.
 Depending on “the cognitive demands of the task” different interventions proved more useful and effective.
 According to the study, “the modafinil group demonstrated greater deliberation before making a move” in comparison with the other stimulants utilized in the study.

 The test found that “the modafinil group demonstrated greater deliberation before making move” in comparison with the other stimulants in the study.
 According to multiple studies, modafinil (and by extension, its parent compound adrafinil) would be an excellent adjunctive (or perhaps even primary) intervention in certain cases of treatment resistant conditions ranging from bipolar and clinical depression to schizophrenia.

 The body of evidence presented at least tentatively suggests that modafinil would present, in some cases, an excellent adjunctive or even primary medical intervention, especially in some otherwise treatment resistant existing conditions.
 From bipolar, to depression, and even treatment resistant schizophrenia.
+As a result adrafinil also can serve this purpose if modafinil is not available.